A Kick Against The Pricks: The Autobiography

 Be careful what you wish for...

 Antonia has always put everyone else before herself.
 Shy and quiet, her life in a small village in Wicklow has been devoted to her invalid mother and singing in the local church choir.
 Somehow, it's easier that way.

 But when she is left alone her friends encourage her to audition for a television talent show.
 Blessed with a glorious singing voice, she is suddenly thrust into the limelight and enters the world of celebrity and glamour.
 She's the Girl from Nowhere, but can she cope with this startling new life?
 Antonia discovers that this business is tougher than she ever thought possible, but also that she's stronger than she thought she was.
 And she finds that help can come from the most unexpected places...

 An old man meets the fearful eyes of a burglar left to guard him while his brother is beaten; an Irish priest in a war-torn Syrian town teaches its young men the art of hurling; the driver of a car which crashed, killing a teenage girl, forges a connection with the girlís mother; a squad of broken friends assemble to take revenge on a rapist; a young man sets off on his morning run, reflecting on the ruins of his relationship, but all is not as it seems.

 Donal Ryanís short stories pick up where his acclaimed novels The Spinning Heart and The Thing About December left off, dealing with the human cost of loneliness, isolation and displacement.
 Sometimes this is present in the ordinary, the mundane; sometimes it is triggered by a fateful encounter or a tragic decision.
 At the heart of these stories, crucially, is how people are drawn to each other and cling on to love, often in desperate circumstances.

-In haunting prose, Donal Ryan has captured the brutal beauty of the human heart in all its hopes and failings.
+In haunting and often startling prose, Donal Ryan has captured the brutal beauty of the human heart in all its hopes and failings.